-The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
+3. The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.

 One exception which permits disclosure without consent is disclosure to school officials with legitimate educational interests.
 A school official is a member of the institution who acts in the student's educational interest within the limitations of their need to know.
 These may include faculty, administration, clerical and professional employees and other persons who manage student education record information.
-This also includes contractors acting on behalf of the institution and at the institution's request who have been granted access to students' education records.
-However, school officials, including those designated contractors, may not redisclose the information to any other party by any means.
+This also includes other colleges in the University of Maryland system, contractors acting on behalf of the institution and at the institution's request who have been granted access to students' education records.
+However, school officials, including those designated contractors, may not re-disclose the information to any other party by any means.